Editorial photograph of an enterprise data integration review against the SAP digital core

 Named user licensing (pre 2018)Per human user with backend accessHeavy, names every user touching SAPFew users, heavy document volume

-Digital access licensing (post 2018)Per document created via third party APIDocument trace, less invasive on user namesMany users, predictable document volume
+Digital Access (post 2018)Per document created via third party APIDocument trace, less invasive on user namesMany users, predictable document volume

-Hybrid (transition period)Named user + document, layeredBoth audit dimensionsCustomers mid transition
+Hybrid (transition period)Named user plus document, layeredBoth audit dimensionsCustomers mid transition

-Digital access licensing charges per document created through third party API.
-Nine principal document types carry distinct rates.
+Digital Access charges per document created through third party API.
+Nine principal document types carry distinct rates published in the SAP on premise agreement library.

 Sales OrderOrder header creation via APIHighest